Satisfactory Academic Progress Policy

 Examples of events that may be considered a mitigating circumstance and which has negatively impacted academic progress include but are not limited to: death of an immediate family member, student illness requiring hospitalization, divorce proceedings, previously undocumented disability, work-related transfer or change in work schedule during the term, natural disaster, financial hardship such as foreclosure or eviction, and others.

 The student may be asked to appear in person during the review process when deemed necessary by the Campus Director of Academic Affairs or request an ARB.
 The appeal process ends with the Campus President on each campus.
 Appeals may result in any one of the following actions:

-- Reinstatement on probation with an academic plan where the student will be held to specific requirements which must be met by the end of the next semester.
+- Reinstatement on SAP Probation with an academic plan where the student will be held to specific requirements which must be met by the end of the next semester.
 Reinstatement after dismissal will be granted only if mitigating circumstances exist.

 - A student may appeal an academic determination or dismissal one time.